 Hong Kong Island Hong Kong Travel Guide

-Hong Kong special administrative region International Airport (HKIA, HKG) is the only major airport.
-It is a hub for Cathay Pacific, Hong Kong Airlines, and Greater Bay Airlines.
+Hong Kong special administrative region special administrative region International Airport (HKIA, HKG) is the only major airport.
+It is a hub for Cathay Pacific, Hong Kong special administrative region Airlines, and Greater Bay Airlines.
 Over 100 global carriers serve HKIA from major cities worldwide.

 Efficient options for reaching Hong Kong Island.
 Choose based on speed and budget.

-High-Speed Rail connects Hong Kong West Kowloon Station (Kowloon) to mainland Chinese cities.
-MTR connections to Hong Kong Island are easy.
+High-High-speed Train connects Hong Kong special administrative region West Kowloon Station (Kowloon) to mainland Chinese cities.
+MTR connections to Hong Kong Islands are easy.

 Coach services between Hong Kong and mainland cities, using border crossings.
 Onward connections to Hong Kong special administrative region Island are available.